hapax/hapax.github.io/assets/hackology-2.md

 The estimates in the previous section work for elephants at rest, but not a herd of elephants charging towards you!

+**Exercise 2 (falling balls).** Keeping with our theme of whimsical rulers, devise a scheme to measure the size of small spheres of known density by dropping them into water.